Libya

 • Libya should accede to the Anti-Personnel Mine Ban Convention (APMBC) as a matter of priority.

-• Libya should conduct a national baseline survey to identify the extent of AP mine contamination.
+• Libya should conduct a national baseline survey to identify the extent of AP mine contamination and begin systematic clearance based on humanitarian priorities.